NEWS

-NEW ‘UNDERSTANDING MENOPAUSE’ BOOKLET AND PDF NOW AVAILABLE.
+THE ‘UNDERSTANDING MENOPAUSE’ BOOKLET AND PDF IS AVAILABLE FOR PATIENTS.
 See the Resources section of menopausesupport.co.uk to download the pdf and poster (shown below).
 GPs can order the paper booklets too.

 ‘Understanding Menopause’ booklet

-Advice and Guidance – there is currently at least a 4 week wait for a response but unfortunately this will be longer in the next few months due to planned sick leave for surgery.
-Please do continue to write to the clinic but advise your patients about the waiting times.
+Advice and Guidance – there is currently a 2 – 3 week wait for a response to Advice and Guidance requests.
+Many requests for an appointment can also be managed via Advice and Guidance.
+Please do continue to write to the service for advice but let your patients know about the waiting times.

-Face to face new patient appointments if indicated after triage – currently booking for April 2024.
+Face to face new patient appointments if indicated after triage – currently booking for December 2024/January 2025.

-We are very pleased to announce that NHS Somerset has given the service funding to continue running until the end of March 2025.
+We are very pleased to announce that NHS Somerset has given the service funding to continue running until the end of March 2026.
+The clinic has had increased capacity since April 2024 so hopefully waiting times will reduce.

 GP and British Menopause Society recognised menopause specialist